Koredotcom/docs/docs/gale/release-notes/recent-updates.md

 **New Features**

-* Added support to import open-source models - Base & Adapter models from a user's local machine
+* Added support to import open-source models, such as Base and Adapter models, from a user's local machine
 * Added support for new external models: *OpenAI - o1-mini* and *o1-preview*
 * Expanded support for new hardware types for model deployment: *Cluster of 8's - A10* and *Cluster of 8's - T4*
 * Added statuses *Waiting* and *In Progress* to track Agent Runs in Async mode